LukasUkelis/Modem_testing/readme.md

 ##### Arguments:

-  +  -d/--device  ->> Sets device name.
+  +  -d/--device  ->> Sets device name
   +  -f/--ftp     ->> Enables writing to ftp server.
-By default is set to disable.
+By default is set to disable
-  +  -a/--address ->> Sets device address.
+  +  -a/--address ->> Sets device address
   +  -p/--port    ->> Sets address port.
-By default is set to 22.
+By default is set to 22
   +  -u/--username ->> Sets ftp server username.
-Necessary if using writing to ftp.
+Necessary if using writing to ftp
   +  -ps/--password ->> Sets ftp server password.
-Necessary if using writing to ftp.
+Necessary if using writing to ftp
   +  -af/--addressftp ->> Sets ftp server address.
-Necessary if using writing to ftp.
+Necessary if using writing to ftp

 ##### Mandatory arguments:

-  +  Device name.
+  +  Device name
-  +  Device address.
+  +  Device address

 ##### Program launch examples: